4ritr0/DFS-OrchSync/README.md

-# 🚀 Distributed File Orchestration & Synchronization 📁✨
+# 🚀 Distributed File System Orchestration & Synchronization 📁✨

 This is a secure, SSL-enabled, Python-based file transfer system that lets you **upload, download, view, and manage files** between distributed clients and a central server—just like your own private cloud! ☁️🔒
 Whether you're sharing images, documents, or any files, our system ensures your data is transferred safely and efficiently.